Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 ### With workarounds

-* when weapons are pulled out and you alt-tab, in third person the pc goes into block animation and moves really slowly but in first person the issues goes away
+**When weapons are pulled out and you alt-tab, in third person the pc goes into block animation and moves really slowly but in first person the issues goes away**

 Hit Control.
 Note: This happens if you have moved Duel wield block to the Alt key and then alt+tab out.
 Its strongly recommended that nothing be bound to the alt key.

+---

-* Horses occasionally forget to spawn with armor, despite having it in their inventory.
+**Horses occasionally forget to spawn with armor, despite having it in their inventory.**

 You can force the horse to equip armor by the following process.
 1. Drop the armor on the floor